OctopusDeploy/blog/blog/2023-10/understanding-performance-team-types/index.md

 ![The chart shows balanced teams achieve good outcomes with the lowest levels of burnout.](balanced-outcomes.png)

-If you are in a balanced team, you can increase performance at the organizational level by being more user-centric.
+If you're in a balanced team, you can increase performance at the organizational level by being more user-centric.
 As you look to incorporate feedback loops, you must ensure you set a sustainable pace to avoid burnout.

 ## The best team type

 There's no *best* team type.
 That's the beauty of descriptive types over performance clusters.
 Your team type will change over time based on the product's needs and your team's skills.

 Each team type has at least one adjustment they could make that will optimize one or more outcomes.
-Because each time type has at least one weakness, you can use them to avoid over-optimizing for a single measurement.
+Because each team type has at least one weakness, you can use them to avoid over-optimizing for a single measurement.

 For example, the user-centric team has excellent performance but higher burnout, so it has something to learn from a balanced team.
 Similarly, the balanced team is making less impact on the organization, so it can learn from developing and user-centric team types.